gatperdut/bg-partner/README.md

 - `echo 0 > /proc/sys/kernel/yama/ptrace_scope`
 - `echo 0 > /proc/sys/kernel/apparmor_restrict_unprivileged_userns`

 There are ways to make the changes permanent, but that is not recommended.
 Re-run the commands next time you boot up the computer and want to use BGPartner.
-Alternatively, check [linux_on.sh](scripts/linux_on.sh) that automatizes it.

-When you are done with BGPartner, exchange the `0` with a `1` in the commands and run them again (or simply restart, or run [linux_off.sh](scripts/linux_off.sh)).
+When you are done with BGPartner, exchange the `0` with a `1` in the commands and run them again, or simply restart.

+As an automated alternative, check [linux_on.sh](scripts/linux_on.sh) and [linux_off.sh](scripts/linux_off.sh).
+They are both included in the release under `resources`.
+Run them with `sudo`.

 Additionally, make sure the following tools are available: